c0c0n3/kitt4sme.viqe/README.md

 Each dashboard comes with an explanation of what it is and how it works.
-To plot the inspection data in the batch the simulator sent, choose a time interval spanning from an hour ago to now, then hit the load button.
+To plot the inspection data in the batch the simulator sent, choose a time interval spanning from ten hours ago to now, then hit the load button.
+(NGSI entities get a UTC-0 timestamp, so you've got to select a wide enough interval to cater for your time zone, otherwise the underlying query returns no data.)

 Notice that all those entities belong to a tenant named `rovi`.
 So you should be able to see Quantum Leap using a separate DB/schema for